-48. What is the average charge for water service, per year, for a single-family home assuming usage of 150 gallons per day (54,750 gallons per year)? \$ per year Note: Please exclude charges for wastewater/stormwater/fire protection/etc. that are not directly associated with water service.
+42. What is the average charge for water service, per year, for a single-family home assuming usage of 150 gallons per day (54,750 gallons per year)? \$ per year Note: Please exclude charges for wastewater/stormwater/fire protection/etc. that are not directly associated with water service.
 Costs that should be included are debt service on water system facilities, operational costs and prorated share of administrative and other staff and services.
-49. How many times has the water system's rate been increased in the past 10 years? ☐ 0 ☐ 1-2 ☐ 3-4 ☐ 5 or more 50.
-Are the rates charged adequate to pay the bills, put some funds away for the future, and maintain, repair, and replace equipment and infrastructure as needed (i.e., are O&M, capital investment/debt servicing, and other costs covered)? ☐ Yes ☐ No 51.
-Does the income produced from your current rate structure exceed operating expenses (including debt service)? ☐ Yes ☐ No 52.
-Does your system maintain and contribute to reserve funds for the following (check all that apply)? ☐ Operating cash reserves ☐ Emergency reserves Replacement reserves for short-lived (10 years or less) assets Capital improvements reserves None of the above 53.
-Does your system have formal policies for collections on delinquent accounts and discontinuance of water service for non-payment? ☐ Yes ☐ No 54.
-Are the annual delinquent accounts less than 5% of the system's annual operating budget? ☐ Yes ☐ No
+43. Are the rates charged adequate to pay the bills, put some funds away for the future, and maintain, repair, and replace equipment and infrastructure as needed (i.e., are O&M, capital investment/debt servicing, and other costs covered)? ☐ Yes ☐ No 44.
+Does the income produced from your current rate structure exceed operating expenses (including debt service)? ☐ Yes ☐ No 45.
+Does your system maintain and contribute to reserve funds for the following (check all that apply)? ☐ Operating cash reserves ☐ Emergency reserves ☐ Replacement reserves for short-lived (10 years or less) assets ☐ Capital improvements reserves ☐ None of the above 46.
+Does your system have formal policies for collections on delinquent accounts and discontinuance of water service for non-payment? ☐ Yes ☐ No 47.
+Are the annual delinquent accounts less than 5% of the system's annual operating budget? ☐ Yes ☐ No 48.
+Does your water utility plan to support or contribute to other enterprise funds or the general fund? ☐ Yes ☐ No

-55. Does your water utility support or contribute to other enterprise funds or the general fund? ☐ Yes ☐ No 56.
-Does your system require revenues from other enterprise funds or the general fund for normal operations?
-Yes No 57.
-Which source would likely contribute the most funds to complete future capital improvements? (please answer regardless of whether you have a plan to make improvements) ☐ Water system funds (ex. savings or reserves) Line of credit/private loan (ex. bank loan) Government loan (ex.
+49. Does your system require revenues from other enterprise funds or the general fund for normal operations?
+Yes No 50.
+Which source would likely contribute the most funds to complete future capital improvements? (please answer regardless of whether you have a plan to make improvements) Water system funds (ex. savings or reserves) Line of credit/private loan (ex. bank loan) Government loan (ex.
 State revolving fund loan) Government grant (ex.
-State revolving fund loan) Government grant (ex.
-Community development block grant) 58.
+Community development block grant) 51.
 Has your system implemented an outreach plan to educate and gain the support of your stakeholders/customers in the improvement of your water system?
-Yes - We have implemented a plan No - We have started a plan, but it is not completeNo - We have not done any planning 59.
-Does the organization perform active customer and stakeholder outreach and education to understand concerns and promote the value of safe drinking water? ☐ Yes ☐ No 60.
-Does the organization actively engage with local decision makers, community and regulatory representatives, etc. to build support for its goals, resources, and the value of the services it provides? ☐ Yes □ No 61.
-Does the system participate in local and regional community and economic development planning activities? ☐ Yes □ No
+Yes - We have implemented a plan No - We have started a plan, but it is not complete No - We have not done any planning 52.
+Does the organization plan to perform active customer and stakeholder outreach and education to understand concerns and promote the value of safe drinking water?
+Yes No 53.
+Does the organization actively engage with local decision makers, community and regulatory representatives, etc. to build support for its goals, resources, and the value of the services it provides?
+Yes No 54.
+Does the system plan to participate in local and regional community and economic development planning activities?
+Yes No

-62. Which of the following are the highest priorities for your water system right now?
-(Please choose no more than three items) Training and/or retaining staff (e.g., operator and board member) Creating or updating bylaws and/or water ordinances Replacing infrastructure Addressing compliance directives or a known public health issue (only choose this if your water system has a compliance or public health issue that it needs to address) Obtaining financial sustainability (e.g., setting rates that reflect the full cost of the system) Meeting current and/or anticipated demand Creating or updating an asset management program, water system master plan, or other tool to help manage the water system.
-Other (Please specify): 63.
-Are you part of a group with other water systems in your area that meets on a regular basis to discuss issues, coordinate efforts, etc.?
-Yes No, but I'm interested in joining such a group.
-No, and I'm not interested in joining such a group.
+55. Which of the following are the highest priorities for your water system right now?
+(Please choose no more than three items) ☐ Training and/or retaining staff (e.g., operator and board member) ☐ Creating or updating bylaws and/or water ordinances ☐ Replacing infrastructure ☐ Addressing compliance directives or a known public health issue (only choose this if your water system has a compliance or public health issue that it needs to address) ☐ Obtaining financial sustainability (e.g., setting rates that reflect the full cost of the system) ☐ Meeting current and/or anticipated demand ☐ Creating or updating an asset management program, water system master plan, or other tool to help manage the water system. ☐ Other (Please specify): 56.
+Are you part of a group with other water systems in your area that meets on a regular basis to discuss issues, coordinate efforts, etc.? ☐ Yes ☐ No, but I'm interested in joining such a group. ☐ No, and I'm not interested in joining such a group.